Andrew2001x/SecLMM/README.md

-Implementation of "SecLMM: Towards Secure and Lightweight Inference Service for Large Multimodal Models" Overview of the SecLMM Framework
+Implementation of "SecLMM: Towards Secure and Lightweight Inference Service for Large Multimodal Models"\n Overview of the SecLMM Framework